External prediction comparison¶

 - Start the project, and when building completes, select a metric.

 The baseline file you use to compare predictions is created from the predictions of your alternate model.

-The prediction file used for comparison must not have more than 20% missing values.
+The prediction file used for comparison must not have more than 20% missing values in any backtest.

 It must contain the same target, date, series ID (if applicable), and forecast distance as the DataRobot models you are building.
 When uploading, you can view the file requirements from within the setting.